collinalexbell/HackMatrix/readme.md

-# This repository was a prototype and is archived. https://collinalexbell.itch.io/hackmatrix
+# This repository is archived.
+It was a prototype for https://collinalexbell.itch.io/hackmatrix

 <img src="images/header_img.png" width="800">